Signed in as:

 How To Join

 Membership in the Knights of Columbus is open to practicing Catholic men in union with the Holy See, who are at least 18 years old.
 A practicing Catholic is one who lives up to the Commandments of God and the precepts of the Church.
-Application blanks are available from any member of the Knights of Columbus.
+Click kofc.org/joinus and specify Council #11564 to start the process of joining the Saints Simon and Jude Knights of Columbus.

 8 Cavanaugh Court, West Chester, Pennsylvania 19382, United States